 Pros of storing your crypto in a personal crypto wallet

-- When you store your coins in a personal wallet, you are in control of your crypto.
+- When you store your coins such as enjin coin in a personal wallet, you are in control of your crypto.
 You do not have to trust anyone with any of your information.
 There is no middle man and no trust required.
 Your crypto is in your hands and your hands only.

 - Having more control over your crypto can mean higher security.
 When you store your crypto offline in a cold wallet, your crypto never goes online.
 Your crypto is safe from cyber hackers as they would need access to both your private keys AND your physical wallet to access your funds.